penguin64100/cv/index.md

 **MSci.
 Theoretical Physics &#124; Problem Solver &#124; Teacher**

 Aspiring theoretical physicist and MSci graduate looking for a PhD position.
-My research interets include: Dark matter, baryogenesis, large scale structures, early cosmology, neutrinos and beyond the standard model.
-My career goal is to advance our understanding of fundamental aspects of the universe and contribute to cutting-edge research.
-I also aspire to share my knowledge and enthusiasm for these subjects by teaching at a university level.
+My research interets include: Dark matter and dark energy, baryogenesis, large scale structures, early cosmology, neutrinos and beyond the standard model.
+Desire to contribute to cutting-edge research as well as sharing  knowledge and enthusiasm by teaching at a university level.

 <div id="webaddress">
 <a href="fannievaquero@gmail.com">fannievaquero@gmail.com</a>